pappasadrian/vivliothmmy-parsing/README.md

 By parsing and looking into the data, much more info can be extracted.

+This probably only works on linux.

 ## download.sh

 This script does the initial grab of the whole database of theses.
-It will save all theses (PDFs) in a new "docs" subfolder, and will create a CSV file with all available data for each thesis from the webpage
+It will save all theses (PDFs) in a new "docs" subfolder, and will create a CSV file with all available data for each thesis from the webpage.

+## pagecount.sh

+This will go through the downloaded PDFs and extract a pagecount for each one, saving the result in a new CSV file.

+Uses the pdfinfo linux utility.